IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

         IBM_CLOUD_DEVOPS_TOOLCHAIN_ID = '1320cec1-daaa-4b63-bf06-7001364865d2'
     }
 ```

+Notes: `credentials` is only available for Declarative Pipeline.
+For those using Scripted Pipeline, see the documentation for the `withCredentials` step.
+For the Scripted Pipeline, use `withEnv` instead of `environment`

 ## 2. Use the IBM Cloud DevOps steps
 We provide 4 steps to upload the build/test/deploy information and use the IBM Cloud DevOps Gate